Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/ReDU_Dataselection_dashboard.md

 - **Orbitrap Mass Spectrometer**: Filters samples analyzed using an Orbitrap mass spectrometer (QExactive, Orbitrap, Astral substrings).
 - **Homo sapiens and Mus but no Mus musculus**: Advanced filter excluding *Mus musculus*.
 - **Blood Samples from Rattus norvegicus**: Filters for blood samples from *Rattus norvegicus*.
+- **Samples with RP-LC, hydrophobic extraction and MS2 scans**: Filters for files with MS/MS scans, hydrophobic extraction solvents, and reversed phase chromatography. (lipidomics type analysis)

 **To use an example filter**: